Kartones/JSAssorted/README.md

 ### Games-related

 * `\pac-man`:  A [Pac-Man](https://en.wikipedia.org/wiki/Pac-Man) clone, based on a tutorial but with a few graphics & AI improvements.
 Ghost AI is still dumb, but at least now they try to get out of the lair and don't enter back.
+Play it [here](https://kartones.net/demos/025/)

 ![Pac-Man](doc/pac-man.png)